sashahassall/AWS-Lab/README.md

 For the full step-by-step process with screenshots, see the [Walkthrough & Screenshots guide](./Walkthrough%20&%20Screenshots/ReadME.md).

+For examples of configuration files from my lab, visit the [Configs] folder.

 ---

 ## Possible Future Improvements
 - Adding a WAF for web protection
 - Automating setup with Terraform

----
+- Become AWS Certified

+**I know that this is only a first step in learning how to build and secure cloud environments, however, this project gave me inspiration to continue exploring cloud security and developing my knowledge and skills.**